scokobro/professional-identity/profIdent-draft1.md

 Formed in 1955, currently claims a membership of 800.

 Unlikely to be able to perform a uniting role as the focus of it's activity seems to be political rather than journalistic.
-This is --- however just the causes they choose might seem to be --- likely to alienate journalists who see themselves as being first and foremost 'objective' observers of, and reporters on society.
+This is --- however just the causes they choose might seem to be --- likely to alienate journalists who see themselves as being first and foremost 'objective' observers of, and reporters on society, rather than advocates for a particular cause.

 ### Jiyū Hōdō Kyōkai  {-}
-[FPAJ](http://fpaj.jp) Free Press Association of Japan
+[FPAJ](http://fpaj.jp) Free Press Association of Japan.
+Formed in an initial burst of enthusiasm in early 2011.
+August 2009 DPJ government formed after election victory during Naoto Kan's premiership.
+Followed on from general freeing up of access to government press conferences during 2010-2011 DPJ administrations (Hatoyama/Kan/Noda).
+Failed to maintain momentum or grow as an organisation, communications via the FPAJ website seem to dwindle after 2012 though it still presents regular journalistic prizes.
+Activity seems to be largely driven by ex-NHK journalist Onuki Yasuo and author, journalist and freedom of speech campaigner, Uesugi Takashi.

 ### Japan P.E.N.
 Club {-}